weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 This allows Flux to read and write to the repo with the Kubernetes manifests in it.

 Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click settings, deploy keys (on the left at present).
-Add a key, paste the public key from above in, check `Allow write access` box.
+Add a key, paste in the public key from above, check the `Allow write access` box.
 (Run `cat id-rsa-flux.pub` to get this out.)

 ## Modify the front-end manifest to point to your container image

 Start by logging in to the Kubernetes master node.
-We'll run the rest of the demo from there for convenience, but you could also run it from your laptop.
+You will run the rest of the demo from there for convenience, but you could also run it from your laptop.
 Use `ssh -A` to enable the SSH agent so that you can use your GitHub SSH key from your workstation.

 ```
 git clone git@github.com:<YOUR_GITHUB_USERNAME>/microservices-demo
 cd microservices-demo/deploy/kubernetes
 ```

-Let's modify the front-end manifest so that it refers to the container image that we'll be using.
+Modify the front-end manifest so that it refers to the container image that you'll be using.
 Using your favorite editor, open up `deploy/kubernetes/manifests/front-end-dep.yaml`, and update the `image` line.

 Change it from:

 ```
         image: weaveworksdemos/front-end
 ```
 To:

 ```
         image: quay.io/$YOUR_QUAY_USERNAME/front-end:latest
 ```

 where `$YOUR_QUAY_USERNAME` is your Quay.io username.

 It's important that you specify a tag here, because Flux won't work unless you do.
-For now we'll specify `:latest` but Flux will replace that with a specific version every time it does a release.
+For now, specify `:latest` but Flux will replace that with a specific version every time it does a release.

 Commit and push this change to your GitHub fork:

 ```
 git commit -m "Update front-end to refer to my fork." front-end-dep.yaml
 git push